Lucy (2014 film): Plot

 Lucy is an American studying in Taipei.
-Her new boyfriend Richard coerces her into delivering a briefcase containing four bags of the highly valuable synthetic drug CPH4 to Mr. Jang, a South Korean drug lord, at Regent Taipei.
+Her new boyfriend Richard coerces her into delivering a briefcase containing four bags of the highly valuable synthetic drug CPH4 to Mr. Jang, a South Korean drug lord, at the Regent Taipei.

 After witnessing Richard being shot dead, she is captured and forced to become a drug mule.
 One bag of the drug is sewn into her abdomen for transport to Europe.
-However, she is kicked in the stomach, breaking the bag and releasing a large quantity of the drug into her system.
+She is kicked in the belly, breaking the bag and releasing a large quantity of the drug into her system.
 She acquires enhanced physical and mental capabilities, such as telepathy, telekinesis, mental time travel, and negated emotions; she also ceases to feel pain.
 Using her new abilities, she kills her captors and escapes.

 Lucy travels to the nearby Tri-Service General Hospital to get the bag of drugs removed.
 She is told by the operating doctor that natural CPH4 is produced in tiny quantities by pregnant women during their sixth week of pregnancy to provide fetuses with the energy to develop.
 As her abilities continue to develop, Lucy returns to Mr. Jang's hotel, kills his bodyguards, assaults him, and telepathically extracts the locations of the drug mules who are carrying the three other bags of CPH4.

 Lucy contacts scientist Samuel Norman, whose research about the brain's capacity helps her understand her condition.
 Lucy demonstrates proof of her abilities to an amazed Norman and tells him she will die in 24 hours.
 When she asks what she should do with her newfound knowledge, Norman suggests she pass it on.
 Lucy agrees and flies to Paris to meet with him.
 She contacts local police captain Pierre Del Rio to help her find the other three drug mules.
 During the flight, she has a sip of champagne, which initiates a drug interaction that causes her cells to become unstable.
 To stave off this process, Lucy ingests more of the drug.